basho/basho_docs/content/riak/kv/2.1.4/using/cluster-operations/backing-up.md

 backups.
 This functionality is now deprecated.
 We strongly recommend using the backup procedure documented below instead.
 {{% /note %}}

 Backups can be accomplished through a variety of common methods.
-Standard utilities such `cp`, `rsync`, and `tar` can be used as well as any backup system already in place in your environment.
+Standard utilities such `cp`, `rsync`, and `tar` can be used, as well as any backup system already in place in your environment.

-A simple shell command such as the following examples is sufficient for creating a backup of your Bitcask or LevelDB data, ring, and Riak KV configuration directories for a binary package-based Riak KV Linux installation.
+A simple shell command, like those in the following examples, are sufficient for creating a backup of your Bitcask or LevelDB data, ring, and Riak KV configuration directories for a binary package-based Riak KV Linux installation.

 The following examples use `tar`:

 {{% note %}}
-Backups must be performed on a stopped node to prevent data loss.
+Backups must be performed on while Riak KV is stopped to prevent data loss.
 {{% /note %}}

 ### Bitcask